EmbeddedSystemClass/esp32_mqtt_gcp/README.md

 # ESP-MQTT SSL Sample application

-(See the README.md file in the upper level 'examples' directory for more information about examples.)

-This example connects to the broker iot.eclipse.org using ssl transport and as a demonstration subscribes/unsubscribes and send a message on certain topic.
+This example connects to the Google Cloud Platform - IOT Core MQTT Broker using ssl transport and as a demonstration subscribes/unsubscribes and send a message on certain topic.

 It uses ESP-MQTT library which implements mqtt client to connect to mqtt broker.